smariapena/testplan/testplan.md

 Load, endurance, boundaries, interruptions, starvation etc. Establish numbers and then push them.

 ### Chaos Monkey Testing
-Research Netflix's Chaos Monkey and take your queue from the monkey and go nutzo-smasho on some software.
+Research Netflix's Chaos Monkey and take your cue from the monkey and go nutzo-smasho on some software.
 You will find a lot of timing bugs this way and cases where errors are shown are a trove of bugs.

 ### Scenario Testing
 Develop use cases and stories.
 Extract examples from the team, from the support queue and our potential customers.
 Your stakeholders from all points of entry.
 As a _$USER_ I need to _$ACTION_ so that I can _$RESULT_.